 Racking up a high balance to pay your tax bill could negatively impact your credit score, especially if you don't pay off the balance immediately.
 Your credit utilization rate, which is calculated by dividing your balance by your credit limit, is a significant factor in your credit scores.

 It can also damage your credit if you ultimately can't afford your credit card bill and fall behind on payments.

 As mentioned earlier, credit card convenience fees for paying taxes are close to 2%.
-While there are some credit cards that offer 2% back on all purchases, including the Citi® Double Cash Card from our partner, most credit cards don't.
+While there are some credit cards that offer 2% back on all purchases, most credit cards don't.

 As an example, let's say you pay $5,000 using a card that offers 1.5% cash back and you pay a 1.87% fee.
 The convenience fee will amount to $93.50, while your rewards earned on the transaction will total $75.
 Using the credit card ends up costing you $18.50.

 If you happen to have a 2% credit card and earn $100 on the purchase, you effectively make $6.50 on the transaction, especially if you pay off the balance before your next due date.
 However, that small gain can easily be neutralized by interest if you carry the balance.